 To calculate the price based on 2 criteria, enter this array-entered* INDEX and MATCH formula in cell E13.
 The formula is explained below.

 *Array-entered -- Press Ctrl + Shift + Enter, instead of just pressing the Enter key.
-That will automatically add curly brackets around the formula.
+That will automatically add curly brackets around the array formula.

 Here's how this INDEX MATCH multiple criteria formula works.